 The limits of OPA liability are the greater of \$2,300 per gross ton or \$19,943,400 for any tanker other than single-hull tank vessels, over 3,000 gross tons (subject to possible adjustment for inflation).
 These limits of liability do not apply, however, where the incident is caused by violation of applicable U.S. federal safety, construction or operating regulations, or by the responsible party's gross negligence or willful misconduct.
 These limits likewise do not apply if the responsible party fails or refuses to report the incident or to cooperate and assist in connection with the substance removal activities.
 OPA specifically permits individual states to impose their own liability regimes with regard to oil pollution incidents occurring within their boundaries, and some states have enacted legislation providing for unlimited liability for discharge of pollutants within their waters.
-In some cases, states, which have enacted their own legislation, have not yet issued implementing regulations defining ship owners' responsibilities under these laws.
+In some cases, states which have enacted their own legislation have not yet issued implementing regulations defining ship owners' responsibilities under these laws.

 CERCLA, which also applies to owners and operators of vessels, contains a similar liability regime and provides for recovery of clean up and removal costs and the imposition of natural resource damages for releases of "hazardous substances," which as defined in CERCLA does not include oil.
 Liability under CERCLA is limited to the greater of \$300 per gross ton or \$0.5 million for each release from vessels not carrying hazardous substances as cargo or residue, and the greater of \$300 per gross ton or \$5 million for each release from vessels carrying hazardous substances as cargo or residue.
 As with OPA, these limits of liability do not apply where the incident is caused by violation of applicable U.S. federal safety, construction or operating regulations, or by the responsible party's gross negligence or willful misconduct or if the responsible party fails or refuses to report the incident or to cooperate and assist in connection with the substance removal activities.
 OPA and CERCLA each preserve the right to recover damages under existing law, including maritime tort law.
-We believe that we are in substantial compliance with OPA, CERCLA and all applicable state regulations in the ports where our Vessels call.

 OPA and CERCLA both require owners and operators of vessels to establish and maintain with the United States Coast Guard (the "USCG") evidence of financial responsibility sufficient to meet the maximum amount of liability to which the particular responsible person may be subject.
 Vessel owners and operators may satisfy their financial responsibility obligations by providing a proof of insurance, a surety bond, qualification as a self-insurer or a guaranty.
 Under OPA regulations, an owner or operator of more than one vessel is required to demonstrate evidence of financial responsibility for the entire fleet in an amount equal only to the financial responsibility requirement of the vessel having the greatest maximum liability under OPA/CERCLA.
-Each of our ship owning subsidiaries and affiliates that has vessels trading in U.S. waters has applied for and obtained from the U.S. Coast Guard National Pollution Funds Center three-year certificates of financial responsibility, or COFRs, supported by guarantees purchased from an insurance-based provider.
-We believe that we will be able to continue to obtain the requisite guarantees and that we will continue to be granted COFRs from the U.S. Coast Guard for each of our Vessels that is required to have one.
+Each of our ship owning or bareboat chartering subsidiaries that have vessels trading in U.S. waters have applied for and obtained from the U.S. Coast Guard National Pollution Funds Center three-year certificates of financial responsibility, or COFRs, supported by guarantees purchased from an insurance-based provider.